-Steam Deck Gets a Turbo Boost: The Secret Plugin That Changes Everything!
+Steam Deck Gets a Turbo Boost: The Plugin That Changes Everything!

 Now, hold your horses!
 Before you dive headfirst into this like a kid in a candy store, remember there are some quirks like ghosting and increased input latency that can tag along for the ride.
 But hey, who needs perfect clarity when you’re racking up a gazillion frames, am I right?
 The performance benefits surely outweigh the minor hiccups, like that one friend who always eats the last slice of pizza.